Mastersam07/flutter_env_native/README.md

 # flutter_env

-A flutter plugin/utility that allows reading of `--dart-define` env variable natively
+A plugin/utility that provides compile-time variables for native platform.

+> This plugin/utility makes env variables set in `--dart-define` and `--dart-define-from-file` available to the native platforms.

 ## 🎖 Installing